iconify/documentation/documents/pages/icons/index.md

 # Available icons

-Iconify is a universal framework that can work with any icon set.
+Iconify can work with any icon set.

-Iconify offers more than 80 open source icon sets with over 60,000 icons.
+By default, Iconify offers more than 80 open source icon sets with over 60,000 icons.
 All icons are validated, cleaned up, optimised and ready for use.
 Few examples:

 `include icons/examples`